-SelectHealth Medicare Essential offers additional gap coverage for select Tier 1 and Tier 2 diabetes medications and Select Insulins.
-During the Coverage Gap stage, your out-of-pocket costs for select Tier 1 diabetes medications will be \$0 for a one-month supply; \$6 for a one-month supply for Tier 2 diabetes medications, and \$0-\$35 for a one-month supply for Select Insulins.
+SelectHealth Medicare Essential offers additional gap coverage for all Tier 1 drugs, Tier 2 diabetes medications and Select Insulins.
+During the Coverage Gap stage, your out-of-pocket costs for select Tier 1 drugs will be \$0 for a one-month supply, Tier 2 diabetes medications will be \$0 for a one-month supply, and Select Insulins will be \$0 - \$35 for a one-month supply.
 To find out which drugs are Select Insulins, review the most recent Drug List available electronically or provided to you in the mail upon request.
-You can identify Select Insulins by the "IC" abbreviation listed under the Requirements Limits column in the drug list.
 If you have questions about the Drug List, you can also call Member Services (Phone numbers for Member Services are printed on the back cover of this booklet).